-In 2017 three working groups will guide implementation of the strategy with a focus on:
+Three working groups are guiding implementation of the strategy with a focus on:

-- how best to use data to drive future collective activity, and
+- how best to use data to drive future collective activity

-In November 2014, IRU signed a three‐year Memorandum of Understanding (MOU) with the Malaysian Research University Network (MRUN).
-MRUN comprises five research‐focused Malaysian universities namely Universiti Malaya (UM), Universiti Sains Malaysia (USM), Universiti Kebangsaan Malaysia (UKM), Universiti Putra Malaysia (UPM) and Universiti Teknologi Malaysia (UTM).
+In November 2014, IRU signed a three‐year Memorandum of Understanding (MOU) with the Malaysia Research University Network (MRUN).
+MRUN comprises five research‐focused Malaysian universities:

 The aim of the MOU is to establish close and continuing partnerships between IRU and MRUN universities, using the financing of a select number of projects in the Research and Teaching & Learning spheres to stimulate stronger connections.

-IRU and MRUN are currently running two collaborative streams ‐ Research and Teaching & Learning.
+IRU and MRUN have been running two collaborative streams: Research; and Teaching and Learning.
 Each stream involves partnership between IRU member universities and MRUN university partners with some projects involving a number of universities.

-Thanks to the IRU-MRUN partnership, 12 research projects are currently underway with representation from across the IRU and MRUN networks.
+Thanks to the IRU-MRUN partnership, 12 research projects have been undertaken with representation from across the IRU and MRUN networks.
 The projects involve collaboration between researchers who had already collaborated in previous research projects.
 Ranging from projects that seek to maximise the energy performance of building envelopes in the Northern Territory and Malaysia, to enabling ecosystem services from restored mangroves to the development of low cost mechanical heart devices, the 12 projects have the potential of wider economic and social impact.
 The research foci are closely tied to the respective research priorities of both countries.

-IRU universities, Charles Darwin University, James Cook University, La Trobe University, Flinders University and Murdoch University are teamed up with research partners at the Malaysian Research University Network (MRUN) to explore innovative solutions/advancements to current issues in teaching and learning.
+IRU universities are teamed up with research partners at the Malaysia Research University Network (MRUN) to explore innovative solutions and advancements to current issues in teaching and learning.

-The four current projects explore applicability of Australian frameworks and standards in a Malaysian context and benefit from Malaysian expertise.
+The four projects, which are outlined in the booklet and text below, have explored applicability of Australian frameworks and standards in a Malaysian context and benefit from Malaysian expertise.

-This study is carried out to identify the learning analytics variables that lead to students’ engagement, retention and motivation in learning.
-Using a set of questionnaire, the collected data are analyzed using data mining to obtain indicators of students’ engagement, retention and motivation in learning.
-The identified indicators are then useful to develop a set of metrics for the teachers which aim at improving their teaching practices at larger scale.
-The effectiveness of the developed metrics in improving teaching practices will also be investigated based on students’ engagement, retention and motivation in learning.
+Using a set of questionnaires, this particular study collected indicators of students’ engagement, retention and motivation in learning and analysed them using data mining techniques.
+A set of metrics was developed to help teachers improve their teaching practices at larger scale.
+The effectiveness of the developed metrics in improving teaching practices was also be investigated, based on students’ engagement, retention and motivation in learning.

 Learning Space Design